jeanlain/STRyper/README.md

 If you are using macOS 15 "Sequoia" or a more recent version, make sure to use STRyper ≥1.2.1.
 Any previous version will not be compatible.

 ## Installation
-Download the latest [release](https://github.com/jeanlain/STRyper/releases), unzip the file an put STRyper.app anywhere you like on your Mac.
+Download the latest [release](https://github.com/jeanlain/STRyper/releases), unzip the file an put STRyper.app in your "Applications" folder.

 ## Installation from source
 This is only for Xcode users.
 Clone the repository and open the project in Xcode.
 You may then build the application from Xcode.